-- New salary schedule applies for PBA members hired on or after April 1, 2014. - All PBA members receive annual increments on their anniversary date rather than January 1st of each year. - All new PBA members hired on or after April 1, 2014 contribute 15% to health insurance premium costs, unless such employees are enrolled in alternative health insurance plans, whereby the County pays up to 85% of the monetary equivalent of the cost of the Empire Plan. - All new PBA members hired on or after April 1, 2014 are enrolled in the PFRS Tier 6 contributory plan. - Restricted approval for vacation, personal and compensatory leave usage. - PBA member's compensatory time bank is increased to a maximum of 400 hours. - Reduced level of minimum staffing in the second precinct.
+- New salary schedule shall apply for PBA members hired on or after April 1, 2014. - All PBA members shall receive annual increments on their anniversary date rather than January 1st of each year. - All new PBA members hired on or after April 1, 2014 will contribute 15% to health insurance premium costs, unless such employees are enrolled in alternative health insurance plans, whereby the County pays up to 85% of the monetary equivalent of the cost of the Empire Plan. - All new PBA members hired on or after April 1, 2014 shall be enrolled in the PFRS Tier 6 contributory plan. - Restricted approval for vacation, personal and compensatory leave usage. - PBA member's compensatory time bank shall be increased to 400 hours. - Reduced level of minimum staffing in the second precinct.